Engineering-Park/media/Getting Started in the Engineering Park.md

 If you are going to deploy to your land by yourself then you need an Ethereum wallet to which the land update rights can be allocated.
 This is the wallet which will be used to sign the update transaction and therefore it must be accesible to the person who will execute the deployment.
-You also need to have enough ETH to cover the gas fees for the allocation and future removal of land update rights (although this does not necessarily need to be in the same wallet and could even be puchased using Fiat and sent directly to the district's land management wallet).

 If you are going to rely on the leadership team to deploy to your land then please arrange this with them before proceeding.
 You will also need a source